alanssoares/gesture_recognition/README.md

 <p><strong>Federal University of Bahia</strong> - Institute of Mathematics</p>

-<p>This project was developed from research conducted to obtain a master's degree in computer science.
+<p><strong>Description</strong> - This project was developed from research conducted to obtain a master's degree in computer science.
 It was developed using as an example codebase nite for hand tracking.</p>

 ## Dependencies
 <ul>